infogeo54/CartoGIS54-config/README.md

 1. Click on the line number or any cell of the entry that you want to remove (you can select multiple elements by holding `Ctrl` while clicking)
 2. Click *Delete row* to remove selected entry

+### Warning

+1. Be sure that all the layers have undergone a modification, whatever it is, otherwise the plugin will not launch.
+The concerned layers will be marked by a warning message in QGIS.

+2. You might encounter error messages due to the styling of certain attributes.
+Please correct it by applying a modification on the concerned attribute.
+Again, it will be displayed in QGIS.